Master in Entrepreneurship: Curriculum –

 An innovative program designed for your success.

-There are two available tracks for the Master in Entrepreneurship Program: 90 credits or 120 credits, lasting 17 or 21 months respectively.
+There are two available tracks for the Master in Entrepreneurship Program: 90 credits (17 months) or 120 credits (21 months).

-90 credit track: Students who have completed a Bachelor’s degree with at least 210 ECTS credits can choose the 90 credit track.
-This track lasts 17 months and includes a one-week international capstone module.
-For admission to the 90 credit track (MiF, MiE), proof of study or work experience outside of Germany for at least 12 weeks is required.
+90 credit track: Students who have a Bachelor’s degree with at least 210 ECTS credits can choose the 90 credit track.
+This track includes a one-week international capstone module.
+Proof of study or work experience outside of Germany for at least 12 weeks is required.

-120 credit track: Students who have completed a 180 ECTS credit Bachelor’s degree will join the 120 credit track lasting 21 months.
-This track includes a mandatory semester abroad at one of our partner universities around the world.
+120 credit track: Students who have completed a 180 ECTS credit Bachelor’s degree will join the 120 credit track.
+This includes a mandatory semester abroad at one of our partner universities.

 Core Modules